StevenG777/BuildProject-JSON-Graph-Visualizer/README.md

 This experience has been invaluable in refining my understanding of TypeScript, particularly in declaring types and interfaces to minimize bugs caused by type errors.
 Additionally, Material UI streamlined the creation of aesthetically pleasing components.
 Leveraging my prior experience with React, I successfully built an industry-standard front-end application.

 Looking ahead, I plan to incorporate libraries like D3.js or Cytoscape.js to provide diverse visual perspectives on JSON data.
-I also aim to host the application on platforms such as Netlify or Render for public access.
+I also aim to host the application on platforms such as Netlify or Hierarchy for public access.
 To enhance user experience, I will integrate a persistent data store, eliminating the need for repeated JSON uploads.
 As the application grows, I intend to use Redux for efficient state management.

 I am grateful to Sanjeev and the Open Avenues Build Project Program for their support and guidance.
 This project has significantly strengthened my web development skills, and I am excited to continue building more advanced features to create a seamless user experience.